Multi-State Client

 Further Findings:

-The deceased couple were partners in several gas stations and grocery stores in Texas and Oklahoma and had proceeds sitting in official registries in various states.
+The deceased couple were partners in several gas stations and grocery stores in Texas and Oklahoma and were owed proceeds from these business ventures.

 Challenges: